Literature / The Realms Trilogy

 - When Trees Attack: Hell trees that shoots deadly leaves to their prey.

-- Why Don't You Just Shoot Him?: Averted, as soon as Taws realize that The Chosen One Kedryn was spying him, he orders his servant Borsus to go after him and kill or at least wound him with a magical arrow, and he succed in wounding him.
+- Why Don't You Just Shoot Him?: Averted: as soon as Taws realizes that The Chosen One Kedryn was spying him, he orders his servant Borsus to go after him and kill or at least wound him with a magical arrow, and he succeeds in wounding him.

 - You Have Failed Me: Though Ashar uses the words You Have Outlived Your Usefulness to Taws.